benoitbMTL/XPA-ZTNA-WEB/docs/20-FortiNAC.md

 ![NAC BYOD Policy Details](./images/nac_hosts_byod_policydetails_pod2.png){ width=70% }

-  - Go to **"Network / Inventory / SPOKE1 / SPOKE-1.corp.fabriclab.ca / PODS-1"**
+  - Go to **"Network / Inventory / SPOKE1 / SPOKE-1.corp.fabriclab.ca / PODS-X"**
   - Filter by **"Label"** and find your port
   - Check the status icon and VLAN information.
 You also have all the details at the bottom.